maferland/seshat/docs/DESIGN.md

 The biggest flaw in my approach with Firebase is that I don't try too hard to prevent network call.
 I didn't enable firebase offline capabilities and I am not even trying to cache data and utilize service workers to optimize Seshat.
 Those extra steps could help us make a progressive web app feeling and allow the app to be used offline.

+Also, we might want to retry failed firebase call.
+I have silenced the error for now but it's not viable on the long run.

 ## Vue

 This time, no big deal.
 I have chosen Vue because it's the framework I was the most familiar with.
 But there are a couple Vue design decisions which I can get behind.